 Areas that do not have a Local Area Energy Plan in place would likely cost more to decarbonise in the long term and would limit the influence local areas have as changes are made to communities, buildings and infrastructure.
 What’s more, they will miss out on the opportunities for clean growth local area energy planning generates.

-Richard Halsey, Innovation Business Leader at Energy Systems Catapult, said: “To meet the government’s national target of reducing greenhouse gas emissions by 80% by 2050, we will need a radical transformation of our local energy systems.
+Richard Halsey, Innovation Business Leader at Energy Systems Catapult, said: “To meet the government’s national target of reducing greenhouse gas emissions by 80% by 2050 [NOTE: this target has since updated to Net Zero emissions by 2050], we will need a radical transformation of our local energy systems.